 If there’s a specific area of your business that needs help, chances are there’s a Sage 300 module for it.
 Sage 300 runs on Microsoft SQL Server which is one of the most popular database platforms in the world.

-It’s also very easy to connect with other third party applications thanks to the
+It’s also very easy to connect with other third-party applications.

-Odoo is a suite of open source business apps that cover all your company needs: CRM, eCommerce, accounting, inventory, point of sale, project management, etc. Odoo’s unique value proposition is to be at the same time very easy to use and fully integrated.
+Odoo is a suite of open-source business apps that cover all your company needs: CRM, eCommerce, accounting, inventory, point of sale, project management, etc. Its unique value proposition is to be at the same time very easy to use and fully integrated.

 Odoo apps are perfectly integrated with each other, allowing you to fully automate your business processes.
 Every app in the Odoo Apps store integrates seamlessly with the others.

 And because you can install apps in seconds without having to restart Odoo, you save a ton of time.
 Odoo has more than 1.500 modules created by the community (and counting).

 There’s an app for every job, from accounting and inventory management to 3D printing and website building.
 The community is constantly growing, so it’s easy to find new solutions and new people who can help you develop your business even further!

 - Website Builder: Odoo Website builder is a powerful and easy-to-use tool to create business websites.
 It allows you to build your own site either from scratch or by using one of the included templates.